-- Unlike oats, the protein found in quinoa is a complete protein meaning it contains all 20 amino acids, giving your body all the building blocks it needs to use protein.
+- Unlike oats, the protein found in quinoa is a complete protein so it contains all 20 amino acids, giving your body all the building blocks it needs to use protein.

 - Quinoa is tasty!
 This recipe uses both quinoa flakes (like oats in texture) AND regular quinoa.
 This gives a traditional granola texture and an extra (delightful) crunch.

 - Real food.
 This recipe uses less than 10 REAL and healthy ingredients including proteins and healthy fats, and is naturally sweetened with honey

 If you haven’t tried quinoa and/or quinoa flakes yet, don’t be intimidated by them!
 The flakes are smaller than oats but they bring a very similar texture.
-Paired with the sliced almonds and large coconut flakes, you’ll get some great granola clusters (everyone loves the clusters, right??)
+Paired with the sliced almonds and large coconut flakes, you’ll get some great granola clusters and everyone loves the clusters, right??

 If you’re new to quinoa, here’s the rundown: it’s the seed of a gluten free flowering plant and similar to couscous once cooked.
 We often use it as a healthier substitute for rice or even to make a decadent Gluten Free Chocolate Cake In their natural state, quinoa seeds are coated with something called saponins.
 This gives them a bitter taste (but is harmless) so you’ll either need to buy a product that is pre-rinsed or rinse it yourself and then allow it to dry before using in this recipe.

 The only brand I’ve found for quinoa flakes is Ancient Harvest – you can find it on Amazon or in most stores.
 I also usually buy their regular quinoa because it’s gluten free and pre-rinsed.
 We like the unsweetened and larger coconut flakes.